 Our parish takes faith seriously, and so we try to learn and grow in our understanding of who God is and who we are.
 This means that a variety of educational and formation programs are available for people of all ages.

 St. Mary's seeks to be a good neighbor.
-Large annual events such as Strawberry Fest and Fall Fest not only welcome hundreds of people to our parish grounds, they are also a way for us to raise funds for worthy projects.
-Strawberry Fest profits support an important ministry in Haiti and Fall Fest profits are given to our local Fire Department to aid with equipment or other needs in their important work.
-We have a strong relationship with Lad Lake, a nearby treatment facility for young people.
+Large annual events such as Strawberry Fest not only welcome hundreds of people to our parish grounds, they are also a way for us to raise funds for worthy projects.
+Strawberry Fest profits support an important ministry in Haiti.
 We give away (yes, give away!)
 100% of our Christmas and Easter collections to agencies and organizations that do the work of the gospel in society.

 We work hard to make opportunities for fellowship, connections and relationships between our members of all ages.
-Whether it's a shared meal, a youth group gathering, a class for newcomers, Scripture study, campfire, or a hike in the Kettle Moraine area, we seek to be in community with one another as our schedules and lives allow.
+Whether it's a shared meal, a class for newcomers, Scripture study, Bingo Night, or a hike in the Kettle Moraine area, we seek to be in community with one another as our schedules and lives allow.

 We care lovingly for our historic chapel, newer church building, and our grounds.
 We employ a great local cleaning service, but most deep cleaning, maintenance and grounds work is lovingly performed by our own members.
 We seek to keep our "house" clean, friendly and inviting.
 We always expect visitors and we want to be ready when they arrive!